p0wen/WaveApartments/README.md

 ## User Storys

-As a user I want to get an idea of how the appartments looks like, so that i now where i will be staying.
+As a user I want to get an idea of how the Apartments looks like, so that i now where i will be staying.

 As a User I want to know how much the Apartments costs so that I now if I can afford it.